yuky2020/CSaP-Project/README.md

 Auto-crop silence in the message by analyzing peek frequency.

+Possibility of search for messages from a specific user, a date range and even the two things tougheter!

+Possibility to send long audio without death times ;

+No TIme limit for audio rec has still reconized ;

 Huge use of semaphore and parent-child processes(use POSIX semaphore insted of system five one)..

+The project is highly scalable(you can add how much VDR you want )

-## Metadata Server (MDS)
+### Metadata Server (MDS)

-### ● Handles initial connections with clients, maintains a “database” (even implemented as a file) containinginformation regarding users, messages, mailbox status, free space, etc
+#### ● Handles initial connections with clients, maintains a “database” (even implemented as a file) containinginformation regarding users, messages, mailbox status, free space, etc

-### Upon startup, or after a crash, the MDS contacts all known VDR processes, which could be running on thesame or on another server, to get/check information about the status.
+#### Upon startup, or after a crash, the MDS contacts all known VDR processes, which could be running on thesame or on another server, to get/check information about the status.

-### – Both the MDS and VDR should keep copy of their own metadata.
+#### – Both the MDS and VDR should keep copy of their own metadata.

-### The information wrt IP addresses and port# of the various components is contained in a configuration file,read upon startup by all processes
+#### The information wrt IP addresses and port# of the various components is contained in a configuration file,read upon startup by all processes

-### After initialization, the MDS waits for requests from clients which, upon authentication (usingname/password), could:
+#### After initialization, the MDS waits for requests from clients which, upon authentication (usingname/password), could:

 ###